severalnines/docs/intro.rst

 * Promote MySQL slave to master
 * Set up a delayed slave
 * Stage/Failover replication slave from a master
+* Manage private keys and certificates for databases' SSL
 * and many more..

 For more details, please refer to `ClusterControl product page <http://severalnines.com/product/clustercontrol>`_.
 You might also want to look at the `ClusterControl changelog <http://support.severalnines.com/entries/21633407-ChangeLog>`_ for the latest development update.